RamaDabbeet/RamaDabbeet/README.md

 Hello 👋

 I’m **Rama Dabbeet**, a Business Intelligence professional passionate about **data analytics, visualisation, and AI**.
-I specialize in transforming raw data into actionable insights through **Power BI, and SQL**, with a strong focus on **data storytelling and decision support**.
+I specialise in transforming raw data into actionable insights through **Power BI, and SQL**, with a strong focus on **data storytelling and decision support**.

 ### Skills & Focus
 - **SQL** → querying, modeling, and preparing complex datasets